 Suspensions for satisfactory academic progress (SAP) may occur for financial aid reasons, academic reasons, or both.
 These suspensions may be appealed if unusual or mitigating circumstances affected academic progress.
 Such circumstances may include a severe illness or injury to the student or an immediate family member, the death of a relative, student activation into military service, or other appropriate circumstances.
 To appeal a Financial Aid suspension, the student must submit a SAP Appeal Form explaining in detail why he or she failed to meet the minimum academic standards, what unusual and/or mitigating circumstances caused the failure, and how the situation has changed or improve.
 If the Financial Aid Director approves continued financial aid, or if the student seeks academic readmission without financial aid support, the convenes the Readmission Committee to consider the case for academic readmission.
-A detailed written self-assessment explaining why the student is readmitted is required in all cases.
+A detailed written self-assessment explaining why the student encountered difficulty pursuing his or her academic goals and why a different outcome can be expected if the student is readmitted is required in all cases.
 If the request is approved, the student will be readmitted on probation and must maintain the scholastic index required by the student's classification.
 All appeal approvals are accompanied by an academic plan that outlines requirements to regain good standing.
 The student will be notified by email of the SAP appeal decision and the readmission requirements.
 If a student is suspended a second time, he or she will be ineligible for readmissions.